ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/Documentation.md

 Where does `help()` get all this information from?

-In part, the information provided by help is part of the *docstring* for the enumerate function.
+In part, the information provided by help is part of the *docstring* for the `open` function.
 We can view the docstring by viewing the `__doc__` attribute of the function as follows:

 > ## Example